dajones42/rmsim/README.md

 This program is a personal train simulator I've been working on since 2007.
 I use it mostly as a straight train simulator, but it does have some car float and car ferry features.
-It can use Microsoft Train Simulator (MSTS) routes and rolling stock, but it does not attempt do duplicate MSTS behavoir or support all MSTS content.
+It can use Microsoft Train Simulator (MSTS) routes and rolling stock, but it does not attempt to duplicate MSTS behavoir or support all MSTS content.
 There is only limited support for MSTS activity, wagon and engine files.